Bl4ckh34d/AIssistant/README.md

 ## INSTALLATION:
-Copy and paste the following snippet as a whole into your terminal and confirm.
-It SHOULD work.
+Adjust the install_path in the following code snipet and copy and paste it into your terminal.

 ```shell
 install_path="D:\AI\env"